Skip to Content

 Sara Trettin

-Sara supports the K-12 open education work for the Department and leads the office’s efforts surrounding libraries and librarians.
+Sara leads efforts on digital health, digital safety, and digital citizenship and previously led work on broadband internet access, digital equity, and K-12 open education.
+She recently returned from Tokyo, Japan where she spent a year embedded in the Japanese Ministry of Education (MEXT) as part of the Mansfield Fellowship Program.
+Sara spent time in seven offices across MEXT and focused on Japan’s efforts to increase the use of technology in education.
 Sara joined the Department as a Presidential Management Fellow in 2014.
 While on rotation to the State Department, Sara supported the ECA Collaboratory’s work on open education, open government, and education diplomacy.
 Prior to joining the Department, she worked as a Learning Services Librarian and served as Teacher in Residence at the Library of Congress.
-A former teacher, Sara holds a B.A. from Clemson University, a graduate certificate from Duke University, and a Master’s in Library Science from University of North Carolina at Chapel Hill.
-Sara enjoys making salsa, digging in her backyard, and packing a tent when she travels.
+A former teacher, Sara holds a B.A. from Clemson University, a graduate certificate from Duke University, and a Master’s in Library Science from the University of North Carolina at Chapel Hill.
+Sara enjoys exploring new parks with her family and packing a tent when she travels.

 LinkedIn